DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 > fi
 ```

-Remember to turn off the imagePullPolicy:Always, as otherwise kubernetes won't use images you built locally.
+Remember to turn off the imagePullPolicy:Always, otherwise Kubernetes will not use the images that you built locally.
 # 4. Get the ODM Docker material

-* Go to the ODM Install directory, clone the odm docker repository.
+* Go to the ODM installation directory, and clone the ODM Docker repository.
 ```bash
 $ cd <ODM_INSTALLATION>
 $ git clone https://github.com/lgrateau/odm-ondocker